Dave Frederick: Coaching career

-Frederick became a track coach and football coach at Mitchell Preparatory School, in Upper Darby, Pennsylvania, in 1971, where he served through 1974.
+Frederick became a track coach and football coach at Mitchell Preparatory School, in Upper Darby Township, Pennsylvania, in 1971, where he served through 1974.

 In 1975, Frederick moved to Delaware to become head track coach and assistant football coach at Cape Henlopen High School in Sussex County.
 He served ten years in track, leading the team to outdoor Division II state championships in 1976 and 1978 and indoor state championships in 1984 and 1985.
 He compiled an overall record of 85–13 at Cape Henlopen, including 23 consecutive wins from 1977 to 1979.
 He was named Delaware Indoor Track Coach of the Year in 1984 and 1985.

 Frederick also served as cross country coach from 1977 to 1978, winning the state championship in 1977.
 In football, Frederick served as in assistant from 1975 to 1976 before resigning to focus solely on track.

 In 1985, Frederick was convinced by a Cape Henlopen coach to return to the football team as an assistant.
 He resigned from track at the end of 1985 to focus just on football.
 He served as an assistant with the team until retiring in 1988.